FreeBSD manual

 "-ansi" and "-pedantic" both being a poorly defined collection of

-being a prime example).
-If Configure "-Dgccansipedantic" is used, the
+system headers (Solaris being a prime example).
+If Configure

-they are known to be safe.
+for the platforms where it is known to be safe.

 The following extra flags are added: